Onyi-Liveth/Python-Learning-Projects/README.md

 # Python learning projects
- A few of my firsst Python projects!
+ A few of my first Python projects!